VKEDCO/BookContentCoverImageConsumer_00001/README.txt

 2) The consumer retrieves images of book covers from the content provider.

-3) The consumer is implemented in BookContentProvider_00001.java.
+3) The provider is implemented in BookContentProvider_00001 (link above)

 4) Targets: Android 2.3+, Eclipse Helios 3.6

-5) To start:
+5) To run:
-   5.1) unzip into a folder;
+   5.1) install and register the content provider (source code at https://github.com/VKEDCO/BookContentProvider_000001);
-   5.2) open in Eclipse;
+   5.2) unzip BookContentCoverImageConsumer_00001.rar into a folder;
-   5.3) install and register the content provider (source code at https://github.com/VKEDCO/BookContentProvider_000001);
+   5.3) open in Eclipse;
-   5.4) Run as Android application to install the content provider.
+   5.4) Run as Android application